Torben Antretter

 Torben Antretter (born January 28, 1992) is a German entrepreneur, economist, and author living in Switzerland.

 Career

 After graduating from high school, Antretter studied business administration at the International School of Management and the Westfälische Wilhelms-Universität Münster.
 In 2017, he founded the LegalTech company RightNow, whose investors include Carsten Maschmeyer and the founders of the hotel search engine Trivago.
 Antretter received his doctorate (Dr. oec.
 HSG) from the University of St. Gallen in 2020 with his dissertation entitled "Investment Decisions and Outcomes of Early Stage Investors".
 Since then, he has been lecturing on "Entrepreneurial Finance" at the University of St.Gallen.
-In 2020, Antretter was included in the list of "30 under 30" influential entrepreneurs by the U.S. business magazine Forbes.
 His career and entrepreneurial activities were most recently profiled by Harvard Business School as part of a case study.

-Honors

-Forbes Magazine: "30 under 30" in Germany, Austria and Switzerland, 2020.